 Not all of this debt signals distress

-Context matters before treating $1.33 trillion as a crisis number.
+Putting this trend in context is important before treating $1.33 trillion as a crisis number.
 A portion of the growth reflects higher-income consumers who route more spending through rewards cards to collect points or cash back, then pay the statement balance before interest kicks in.
 Because the G.19 measures outstanding balances at a single point in time, it captures these transactional balances alongside genuinely revolving debt.

 If a meaningful share of the increase is driven by affluent cardholders cycling larger purchases through premium cards, the financial stability implications are less alarming than the headline figure suggests.

-But the delinquency data undercuts that reassuring read.
+Although that may be a factor, the delinquency data undercuts that reassuring read.
 Late payments do not rise when borrowers are paying off balances strategically.
 The fact that total balances and delinquency rates are climbing in tandem points to real financial strain among a significant segment of cardholders, even if publicly available data does not yet offer a clean split between distressed borrowing and strategic spending.

 What it means for the broader economy

-Personal consumption expenditures account for roughly two-thirds of U.S. gross domestic product, according to the Bureau of Economic Analysis.
+Personal consumption expenditures account for roughly two-thirds of U.S. gross domestic product (GDP), according to the Bureau of Economic Analysis.
 That makes credit card trends more than a personal finance story.
 If stretched households start pulling back on restaurants, travel, and retail to manage debt payments, the slowdown would ripple through sectors that depend heavily on discretionary spending.

 How cardholders can push back on interest costs